Asbestos Surveys Bristol

 This assessment is usually a management survey which should be carried out by an asbestos surveyor with the necessary qualifications and experience to undertake such a survey.
 As part of the survey process the surveyor may take samples of products that are suspected to contain asbestos and send them to a laboratory for analysis.

 In most instances it is impossible to tell from a visual inspection whether building products contain asbestos due to the minute size of the fibres that are only visible under a microscope.
+Asbestos fibres can break up to so small, that they can’t be seen by the human eye.
+This is why the safest way of surveying your home is to have a professional, because only knowledge & experience in the industry can lead to a safe & asbestos free home.

 Non-domestic premises includes the common parts of domestic premises, such as stairways in houses converted into flats.

 In the case of owner/occupied domestic properties the duty under the Regulations passes to the workers within a property.
-However there are so many ACMs used in construction that it is not realistic to expect an individual tradesmen to be aware of the presence of asbestos.
-Tradesmen particularly at risk are electricians, plumbers and heating engineers.
+However, there are so many ACMs used in construction that it is not realistic to expect an individual tradesmen to be aware of the presence of asbestos.
+Tradesmen, particularly at risk, are electricians, plumbers and heating engineers.
 Therefore, if you are having works carried out within your house or flat, it is a very sensible precaution to instruct an asbestos surveyor to undertake a survey.

 If you are planning works to an existing non-domestic premises then a refurbishment and demolition survey is required.
 This need not be for the entire property and can be limited to the area where the works are being undertaken.
-As the title suggests, this type of survey is commissioned before any building works are undertaken in order to identify the presence of any asbestos containing materials.
+As the title suggests, this type of survey is commissioned before any building works are undertaken in order to identify the presence of any asbestos-containing materials.